Waybuloo

+Waybuloo is a live-action animated children's television series created by Dan Good and Absolutely Cuckoo.
+Set in the fictional land of Nara, it features four CGI creatures with large heads and eyes called Piplings who practise a form of yoga which they call "Yogo".
+They are visited in each episode by live action children who are referred to as "Cheebies".
+It was broadcast on CBeebies in the UK between 2009 and 2012.

+Background and format

-Waybuloo is a children's television series created by Dan Good and Absolutely Cuckoo.
-It was commissioned by Michael Carrington at the BBC, and first aired on CBeebies in May 2009.
-The 100-episode show was head-written by Marc Seal (who worked on Bob the Builder), filmed by the Foundation in Glasgow and animated and directed by Gallus Entertainment.
+Waybuloo was commissioned by Michael Carrington at the BBC, and first aired on CBeebies in May 2009.
+The 150-episode show was head-written by Marc Seal (who worked on Bob the Builder), filmed by the Foundation in Glasgow and animated and directed by Gallus Entertainment.
+Repeats of the show also aired on BBC Two and BBC HD.

-The Piplings practice yogo, a gentle form of exercise similar to yoga, which the viewers and their parents can participate in.